Skip to Content

 There’s a viewing deck here for convenience but the better views are getting down to the base of the water or better yet, on the massive boulder with the best view in the area.

-The falls plunge from the nearby Larch Mountain and meander through cliffs and just over the edge into the pool below before leading itself to the Columbia River.
+The falls plunge from the nearby Larch Mountain and meander through cliffs and just over the edge into the pool below before leading to the Columbia River.

 Bridal Veil Falls- Waterfall near Portland